How to turn your high school sale into a big success

 No sponsor initially intends for their group to fall short, but the reality is that many will.
 Why is that?
 Perhaps it’s due to a lack of proper planning, or maybe they have a false confidence that a product will sell itself.
 Unfortunately there’s little getting around the fact that sponsor’s need to spend more time understanding what motivates their students.

-So here are 2 high school fundraiser tactics that sponsors can employ that will really work to help improve sales.
+So here are 2 tactics that sponsors can employ that will really work to help improve sales.

 1. Peer Pressure Fundraising